About Lewis University

 Scholarships and other financial aid programs make the tuition much affordable.

-The rankings of the university according to U.S.News report is given below.
+The rankings of the university according to U.S.News and World Report is given below.

-The university got 105th rank in 'Online Graduate Nursing Programs' and 183rd rank in 'Best Nursing Schools - Master’s'.
+The university ranked #105 rank in 'Online Graduate Nursing Programs' and 183rd rank in 'Best Nursing Schools - Master’s'.

 Annual Cost to Attend